suncoast-devs/handbook/lessons/full-stack-build-an-app/34-deployment.md

 # Deployment

 It is now time to deploy our application.
-For our application we are going to deploy to a service named `Heroku`.
+For our application, we are going to deploy to a service named `Heroku`.
 Heroku is a [Platform as a Service](https://en.wikipedia.org/wiki/Platform_as_a_service) company that provides hosting for a large range of application types.